 “When you’re at the psych ward, you’re very vulnerable; you’re trying to keep your mind together with the help of the doctors, you’re trying to keep it together, it’s hard.
 Especially in an environment you’re not used to being in.
 You know, I just wanted to be home.”

 Coming out of hospital and returning to the community hasn’t always been easy.

 For folks like Jujube, Coast plays a vital role in bridging the gap between hospital and the wider community.

 “There was a period of time when I felt I could only stay close to home and be at home.
 I’d say it’s sometimes hard.
 I’m starting over again,” says Jujube.

 Restarting has been helped by the incredible support from staff, members and volunteers at the Resource Centre.

-Volunteers like Marcia and Robin, two Art Room volunteers, who have supported Jujube’s artistic journey and who recently organized a group of artists and volunteers to attend Jujube’s art show at the Gallery Gachet.
+Art room volunteers like Marcia and Robin have supported Jujube’s artistic journey and recently organized a group of artists and volunteers to attend Jujube’s solo art show, Rainbow Formula, at the Gallery Gachet.

 Not only was this important for Jujube, but also for the other Art Room artists.
 As Jujube says, “They probably have their own missions with their art, and it’s great to let them see it’s possible to have their own show.”

 Staff like Septembre and Trent, community mental health workers at the Resource Centre, have been instrumental in helping Jujube on her path to recovery and not letting the ups and downs of that journey stop her from moving forward.